 Constraints on women’s political participation also persist despite expanding quotas for women in national and municipal bodies.
 Traditional beliefs and norms within families and communities are major barriers to both males’ and females’ life choices and aspirations.
-Furthermore, violence against women is prevalent and underreported due to social and family pressures.
+Furthermore, violence against women is prevalent and underreported due to social and familial pressures.

-- Identified gender discrimination in such areas as fiscal reform, social security, and civil service employment; helped develop options for more equitable new laws.
+- Identified gender discrimination in areas such as fiscal reform, social security, and civil service employment; helped develop options for more equitable new laws.

 - Trained 11,284 Ministry of Education female educators, teachers, principals, and supervisors on how to improve their teaching and leadership skills and empower students.